skiadas/DataWranglingCourse/syllabus.md

 In the [class schedule page](skiadas.github.io/DataWranglingCourse/site/schedule.html) you will find, for each class day, a list of links to reading assignments.
 Your homework will require you to have a solid understanding of the material covered there, so I strongly encourage you not to get behind.

-### Class Attendance
+### Class Participation

 You are expected to attend every class meeting.
 You are only allowed to miss 3 classes without excuse.
 From that point on, every unexcused absence will result in a reduction of your final score by one percentage point, up to a total of 5 points.
 Excused absences should be arranged in advance, and backed by appropriate documentation.
 Emergencies will be dealt with on an individual basis.
 There are very few reasons that would qualify as an excuse for an absence.

 ### Lab Assignments

-There will be lab assignments roughly once or twice each week.
+There will be lab assignments roughly once a week.
 You are expected to work on these assignments on your own, but you are welcome to ask me questions, and you are welcome to discuss general topics related to the assignment with your classmates.
 We will typically start these assignments in class, but you will be expected to complete them outside of class.

 ### Exams